rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 Many effective altruists want to spread EA ideas.
 As co-president of [Harvard Effective Altruism](http://www.harvardea.org/) for the last two years, I have some experience in this area that I thought might be helpful to share.
 My experience is specific to Harvard Effective Altruism, but the lessons generalize to creating other groups of like-minded people from scratch.

+{{< keyquote "What’s the common thread among our best-performing outreach methods?
+I’m guessing it’s that they select for latent interest in effective altruism.
+The best advertising we did was passive: we put blurbs in the right places and hoped they piqued people’s interest.
+Although this probably resulted in a smaller response by the numbers, the people we got were more enthused about EA." >}}

 ### Word of mouth

 When I first took over HEA, I hoped that we’d be able to spread by word-of-mouth—that I’d find a few friends who seemed like good fits and get them as excited about HEA as I was, and then they’d recruit their own friends and the cycle would repeat.